On a Snowy Afternoon in Illinois

 I grew up on the prairie of southern Minnesota during what I sometimes call the “Ice Age”.
-A time before NOAA made weather sound clinical and precise.
+This was a time before NOAA made weather sound clinical and precise.
 Translation for anyone shaking their head: winters in the 60s and 70s meant snow.
 A lot of it.
 Blizzards arrived with little warning, just a blue sky turning gray and a sharp drop in temperature.
-School was closed for days.
-Travel stopped.
-We played outside for hours anyway, and when it ended, we waited, because we knew there would be another one lined up behind it.
+School was closed for days and travel stopped.
+We played outside for hours anyway.
+When it ended, we waited, because we knew there would be another one lined up behind it.
 One January, we logged exactly three days of school.
 Snow was snow.

 I realize how that sounds now.
 Like one of those stories that grows with age.
 Plenty of time to embellish, right?
 Nope.
 That’s exactly how it was, and somewhere I have the photos to prove it.

-Fast forward to northern Illinois January 2026.
 Winters are mostly gray here, temps hovering in the low 30s, with little snow to show for it.
 So when it does snow, like today, you take advantage.
-You pull out the sleds.
-You find a hill.
-You go because it probably won’t last.
+You pull out the sleds and find a hill, because it probably won’t last.

 This was one of those days.
 Fresh snow.
 Three grandchildren coming to visit.
 And a newly retired grandpa looking for a way to spend the afternoon.
 By Illinois standards, it was cold, 10 degrees Fahrenheit with a wind chill of minus five, but all four of them dressed for it and headed out to the little hill on our property.